Takachiho Gorge from Osaka: Real Travel Time, Best Route & Better Options

 2. Stay overnight in Fukuoka.

-3. Join a full-day guided tour to Takachiho Gorge the next morning.
+3. Join a full-day guided tour to Takachiho Gorge, often combined with Mount Aso, the next morning.

 Best for: Travelers who want the easiest logistics, do not want to rent a car, and prefer a lower-stress way to visit Takachiho.